- Import data into PaleoScan: seismic, faults, wells, markers, culture data;

-- Model Grid computation:
+- Model-Grid computation:

-- 3D GeoModel Computation
+- 3D Geo-Model Computation

-- Quality check the GeoModel
+- Quality check the Geo-Model.

-- 3D GeoModel applications:
+- 3D Geo-Model applications:

-- Basic platform: Horizon stack, Attributes, Geobody modelling, Fault management, Salt management, Well correlation
+- Basic platform: Horizon Stack, Attributes, Geobody modelling, Fault management, Salt management, Well correlation;

-To disconnect all the patches of the active horizon displayed in the Horizon Viewer, click on the Disconnect Patches button in the toolbar.
+I. Disconnect Patches of Active Horizon:To disconnect all the patches composing the active horizon displayed in the Horizon Viewer, the user needs to click on the Disconnect All Patches From Active Horizon button in the Model-Grid toolbar.
 The current horizon will progressively disappear from the Horizon Viewer.
 This horizon will no longer be taken into account in the Model-Grid interpretation, it can then be picked again in a better way.

 II.
 Disconnect Patches between Horizons:

-In order to clear the interpretation in a specific location of the Model-Grid, patches between horizons can be disconnected.
+- In order to clear the interpretation in a specific location of the Model-Grid, patches between horizons can be disconnected.
 This means that the links between all the patches included between these horizons will be broken with a 3D effect.
-The interpretation can afterward be restarted without any automatic propagation in order to manually control the propagation between patches.
-The refinement of this blank zone will be controlled by using the correlation threshold available from the Interp Viewer properties.
+The interpretation can be restarted later without any automatic propagation in order to manually control the propagation between patches.
+The refinement of this blank zone will be controlled using the correlation threshold available from the Interp Viewer properties.
 Links between both horizons are no longer taken into account in the Model-Grid interpretation.
-As a result, marked horizons previously included into this area will disappear.
+As a result, marked horizons previously included in this area will disappear.

-The horizons used to define the area in which patches will be disconnected have to be marked horizons
+The horizons used to define the area in which patches will be disconnected have to be marked horizons.

-Select both marked horizons by using the selection mouse mode and the CTRL key and then click on the option “Disconnect All Patches” between two selected Horizons available from the Model-Grid module.
+The user has to select both marked horizons by using the selection mouse mode and the CTRL key and then click on the Disconnect All Patches Between two selected Horizons option available from the Model-Grid toolbar.

-Once the horizon is propagated, the small gaps can be filled by using the “Fill Active Horizon” option under the “Model-Grid” toolbar.
-To do so, click on the button several times to complete as much as possible the horizon.
-This tool is based on the similarity of the seismic traces to connect some neighboring patches to the horizon displayed in the horizon viewer.
+III.
+Filling Option:Once the horizon is propagated, the small gaps can be filled using the Fill Active Horizon option of the Model-Grid toolbar.
+To do so, the user has to click on the button several times to complete as much as possible the horizon.
+This tool uses the similarity of the seismic traces to connect neighbouring patches to the horizon displayed in the horizon viewer.